 HEARTLAND LIBRARY COOPERATIVE MEETING

-Chairman Erickson called the meeting to order at 10:00 a.m., with the invocation and pledge led by Commissioner Felton Garner.
+Chairman Erickson called the meeting to order at 10:00 a.m., with the invocation and pledge led by Felton Garner.
 Notice of meeting was read.
-A motion to approve the agenda as presented was made by Robbie Chartier, seconded by Ann Ryals, and carried unanimously.
-The minutes were moved for approval by Robbie Chartier, seconded by Perry Newport, and carried unanimously.
+An addition to the agenda, #8, on travel policy, was added.
+The motion to approve the amended agenda was made by Robbie Chartier, seconded by Elvie Posey, and unanimously carried.
+Robbie C. moved the minutes of the previous meeting for approval, seconded by Comm.
+Garner, and carried.